movementkitchen/website/src/pages/movement-coaching/index.md

 With online sessions you can log in on two devices, so we can have a view from two different angles.
 You also get the bonus of full session recordings for you to keep.

-Please note that 5-week packages need to be used within 8 weeks and 10-week packages within 16 weeks.
+Please note that 5-week packages need to be used within 2 months and 10-week packages within 4 months.
 After this, any unused sessions expire and can not be refunded.
 Expired sessions can be activated by puchasing another package.

-You can reschedule your sessions up to 24 hours beforehand.
+You can reschedule each session up to 24 hours beforehand.